 The NNA offers classes that are suitable for a new Notary Public to the most seasoned veteran notary.
 The great perk about taking a class through the NNA is that you can register for a class or training tailored for your specific state, therefore the information you receive during the training is specific to your state notary laws.
 Taking training through an organization such as the NNA is also highly recognized as a credible training resource.

 The National Notary Association also offers a Notary Public hotline where notaries can get answers to their most difficult questions and situations.
-When you sign up to become a member, your annual membership gives you personal live phone call assistance specific for your state notary laws.
+When you sign up to become a member, your annual membership gives you personal live phone call assistance specific to your state notary laws.

 My second recommendation would be to check with your local organizations regarding training opportunities.
 The Secretary of State’s office is a great resource for notaries.
 For example, in Rochester NY, my local town offers continuing education courses during the school year for Notary Publics.
 This is really great for someone who is interested in becoming a notary for the very first time, but the class is also offered to more experienced notaries who would like a refresher course.
 I recommend the latter because notary laws change.